charlottenosam/Toons/README.md

 * [The Odyssey](http://github.com/cmason90/Toons/tree/master/examples/theodyssey) - galaxies in a square field around "The Odyssey" Milky Way analog galaxy, from the SAGA project.

 ### Still To Do
-* Nice halo representations in GalToons
+* Nice halo representations in galtoons
-* AGN as point sources in GalToons
+* AGN as point sources in galtoons
-* StarToons, PlaneToons, etc, all using the same blobs as GalToons.
+* Startoons, planetoons, etc, all using the same blobs as galtoons.

 ### Authors
 * Charlotte Mason (UCSB)